 Therapists, a child psychiatrist, and residential staff all interact with RTF residents.
 Individual therapy, family therapy and group therapy generally occur weekly.
 Meetings with a psychiatrist occur monthly, but often meetings occur more frequently depending upon the needs of the resident.
 Residential staff provide therapeutic, educational, and behavioral support services 24/7.

 Are the RTF team members fluent in sign language?

 Therapists and staff members are all fluent in ASL.
 We have psychiatrists available who have a history of working with D/HH people, and understand the unique needs of the population we serve.
 They have some ASL skills, but we provide interpreters to assist with signed communication.
 Additionally, there is always an ASL-fluent staff member present who knows the client and his/her communication style.

 Do you work with youth with minimal language skills?

 Yes.
 Communication is a pillar of our agency’s mission statement.
 We have staff and therapists who are experienced in working with youth with minimal language skills.
 We work hard to help the individual develop language, which is especially effective in a 24/7 sign language enriched environment.

 If the parents and/or caregivers are not within the state, how do you keep them involved in the therapeutic process?

 We strive to have parents/caregivers/family meet in person to have family therapy as often as possible, ideally at least weekly.
 When that is not possible we conduct family therapy sessions over video phone, Skype, FaceTime, etc.

 How do you educate school-aged youth?

 If we can keep the child in their home school, we do.
 We also have relationships with our local public schools and residential schools.
-Additionally, our parent company owns a school, Green Tree School and Services, a behavioral health educational program that also provides programming for Deaf students.
 An RTF staff member frequently accompanies the student to school and stays with him/her throughout the day.